What’s The Difference Between CSR and ESG?

-The growing popularity of responsible investment and sustainable finance, coupled with a rise in conscious consumerism, has put significant pressure on companies to be more transparent about how they measure and manage environmental, social, and governance-related risks and opportunities.
-Beyond investors and corporate stakeholders, consumers and employees are also demanding more information about how businesses address their social and environmental impact.
+The growing popularity of responsible investment and sustainable finance, coupled with a rise in conscious consumerism, has put significant pressure on companies to prioritize transparency in measuring and managing environmental, social, and governance-related risks and opportunities.
+Beyond investors, corporate stakeholders, and recent regulations, consumers and employees are also demanding more information about how businesses address their social and environmental impact.

 But confusion abounds as to where companies should place their focus, a reality often portrayed as an “alphabet soup” of acronyms and institutions.
-One key area of confusion is the difference between CSR (corporate social responsibility) and ESG (environmental, social, governance).
+So, what exactly is the difference between CSR (Corporate Social Responsibility) and ESG (Environmental, Social, Governance)?

-ESG is an acronym to characterize business issues and their related performance measures , which impact the operational and financial performance of a company based on how material they are relative to the company’s context (i.e. industry, location, size, business model, competitive landscape).
-Some examples of ESG issues and their related metrics include:
+ESG is an acronym that characterizes business issues and their related performance measures, which impact the operational and financial performance of a company based on how material they are relative to the company’s context (i.e. industry, location, size, business model, competitive landscape).

 Examples of ESG issuesExamples of related performance measures or metrics